jnbrq/libcxxdes/docs/awaitables.md

 ### await_bind

 As the first step of awaitable execution, `void T::await_bind(environment *, priority_type)` is called.
 This function passes the context to the awaitable object, for example, the environment parameter enables scheduling tokens.
-This function also takes a priority variable, in case the awaitable object needs to inherit priorities from the calling process.
+This function also takes a priority variable, in case the awaitable object needs to inherit priorities from the calling coroutine.

-`await_bind()` is usually called by `<awaitable A> auto &&promise_type::await_transform(A &&a)` (defined in `include/cxxdes/core/process.hpp`). `await_transform` is also used to implement the `this_process` API, please check `include/cxxdes/core/process.hpp` for details.
+`await_bind()` is usually called by `<awaitable A> auto &&promise_type::await_transform(A &&a)` (defined in `include/cxxdes/core/coroutine.hpp`). `await_transform` is also used to implement the `this_coroutine` API, please check `include/cxxdes/core/coroutine.hpp` for details.

 In the later versions of the `libcxxdes`, additional information may be passed using the `await_bind` function.
 For example, it can be used to implement recoding stack traces for debugging.